 Teaching and Learning Online

-How do we, as science teachers, deliver enactive mastery experiences in an online environment that leads to age/grade-level appropriate science content knowledge and literacy, but also collaborative experiences in the inquiry process and the nature of science?
+Science is unique among the disciplines since it is inherently hands-on.
+However, the hands-on nature of science instruction also makes it uniquely challenging when teaching in virtual environments.
+How do we, as science teachers, deliver high-quality experiences in an online environment that leads to age/grade-level appropriate science content knowledge and literacy, but also collaborative experiences in the inquiry process and the nature of science?

 The expansion of online environments for education poses logistical and pedagogical challenges for early childhood and elementary science teachers and early learners.
 Despite digital media becoming more available and ubiquitous and increases in online spaces for teaching and learning (Killham et al., 2014; Wong et al., 2018), PreK-12 teachers consistently report feeling underprepared or overwhelmed by online learning environments (Molnar et al., 2021; Seaman et al., 2018).
 This is coupled with persistent challenges related to elementary teachers’ lack of confidence and low science teaching self-efficacy (Brigido, Borrachero, Bermejo, & Mellado, 2013; Gunning & Mensah, 2011).